Corporate net zero targets: Greenwashing or genuine climate action? | DW | 23.11.2021

 Carbon market offsetting is essential to many 2050 net zero targets because it allows polluters to cancel out emissions by purchasing carbon credits generated through tree planting, for example.
 By contrast, campaigners are demanding real zero, meaning direct cuts at the source of fossil fuel emissions.

 Some 503 delegates from over 100 fossil fuel companies attended the COP, which in total is larger than any country delegation, according to reporting by climate watchdogs like Global Witness.
-The "Still a Big Con" report argues that many corporations with fossil fuel ties were represented at the COP as signatories to pledges like Race to Zero.
+The "Still a Big Con" report argues that many corporations with fossil fuel ties were represented at the COP as signatories to pledges like Race to Zero, an initiative of the United Nations Framework Convention on Climate Change (UNFCCC).

 The pledge is rallying non-state actors to halve emissions by 2030, and ultimately to reach net zero by latest 2050.
 Fiona Macklin, campaign coordinator for Race to Zero, said it will enforce these non-binding goals through "robust minimum criteria" that ensure members "are not kicking the can down the road."